Learn how your philanthropy can make a difference at

 It starts with getting students to college.
 Beyond encouraging high schoolers, AAP supports community college students in transferring to university.
 Llanet Martín ’04, now associate dean of student equality at Los Angeles Valley College, benefited from a summer transition program through AAP’s Center for Community College Partnerships.

 “That experience and everyone involved not only changed my life, but that of my whole family and my entire community,” she says.
 “It helped me believe that a woman of color from a very, very modest home with immigrant parents, who really couldn’t help me navigate the system, could have a shot here.”

 Once students are at UCLA, AAP offers counseling, mentoring, and preparation for graduate school.
 As a teen, Eric Nealy ’12 aspired to become a cancer researcher after seeing his mother suffer through chemotherapy.
 Programs like AAP, an academic mentor of color, and undergraduate research experience helped him land at Fred Hutchinson Cancer Research Center.

 “I want to be the kind of scientist who discovers new therapies and things like that,” Nealy says.
 “But at the end of the day, I would love to give back to my community.”
 Bringing it full circle, he shares: “I’m playing with the idea of being a high school teacher.”

-All of which makes a gift to AAP a powerful investment in human potential.
+Your gift to AAP is a powerful investment in that cycle of success.